makersacademy/chitter-challenge/README.md

 ### To set up the database

-Connect to `psql` and create the `peeps` database:
+Connect to `psql` and create the `peeps` and `peeps_test` databases:

 ```
 CREATE DATABASE peeps;
 ```

-To set up the appropriate tables, connect to the database in `psql` and run the SQL scripts in the `db/migrations` folder in the given order.
+To set up the appropriate tables, connect to each database in `psql` and run the SQL scripts in the `db/migrations` folder in the given order.